AnzuFTNW/anilist-tierlist-maker/README.md

 # How To

-- Select what kind of tierlist you wanna make
+- Decide and search for whatever kind of tierlist you want to create
-- Click on the top right menu icon to reveal the card-pool and trashbin
+- Submitting the search will open the card-pool and trashbin
 - Drag and drop characters from the card-pool into your tierlist
-- Change the individual color and name of each tier/row
+- Add/remove rows and/or change the color and name of each tier
-- You may also add or remove additional rows
 - Click on the top right gear of each tier/row to reveal it's menu
-- After you're done hit the screenshot button, right click the now appeard image and rightclick **Save Image As...**
+- After you're done click on the screenshot button, right click the image and select **Save Image As...**
 - Repeat
-- You can save/load/delete (locally) your progress in your browser through save menu in the top left corner
+- You can save/load/delete your progress locally in your browser through the save menu in the top left corner
 - You can also export/import your tierlist progress as a file if you want to switch browsers or clear your browser cache

 # Planned Features / Ideas